tyoung089/GBM_recurrence/README.md

 #### Requirements

 Code is assumed user has access to MRI scans (FLAIR, T1, T1CE, T2, and ADC), ROIs (Far, and Near), and brain tumor segmentation.
+Please contact kwaks@pennmedicine.upenn.edu for gaining access.

 #### Usage